 - Inspect regularly.
 Spot any signs of wear.

-- For small hiccups, quick fixes can do the trick.
-For bigger issues, only use authorized service.
+- For small hiccups, fast solutions can do the trick.
+For larger problems, just make use of authorized solution.

-- Always pick OEM replacement parts to keep safety intact.
+- Always pick OEM substitute components to maintain safety intact.

-With the right care, a good electric cylinder lasts for many years and may even outlive the bed itself.
+With the right care, a great electrical cylinder lasts for several years and might also outlast the bed itself.

 FAQ